 The scope of software in the RAN, Transport and Core Network / Service Logic domains has also increased from 2G to 5G.
 2G Networks enabled software based controls only in the IN Service Logic domain.
 Pure-play software based GGSN expanded the scope in 3G Core Domain.
 Diameter software and SDN enabled end-to-end hardware agnostic 4G Networks.
 Telco grade internet technologies such as HTTP2 are now enabling Cloud Native 5G Networks.

 Having designed products and solutions in CAMEL, USSD, INAP, WIN2 / IS41 (CDMA), MAP, Diameter and GTP, I am excited to integrate Internet Technologies into Telecom Signaling with HTTP2.

-3GPP started study of NextGen Architecture from 2015.
+3GPP started the study of NextGen Architecture in 2015.
 3GPP 23.501 Release 15 published Service Based Architecture as the basis for 5G system.
 5G Service Based Architecture is defined as combination of Network Function Service and Service Based Interface.

 Network Function Service is exposed by Network Function Service Producer to Network Function Service Consumer.
 Network Function Service supports two primitive operations – a) Request – Response and b) Subscribe – Notify.
 Network Functions are self-contained microservices and enable auto-scaling and auto-healing management services.

 Service Based Architecture enables a) Modularity & Reusability, b) Cloud-nativity (CI/CD & Containerization), c) Extensibility and d) Openness (standard APIs 3rd party integrations).